studiovabanner

 © 2025 SportsFX.
 All rights reserved.

-Disclaimer: SportsFX works with leading regulated fintech companies and foreign exchange partners to provide regulated services for our clients.
+SportsFX works with leading regulated fintech companies and foreign exchange partners to provide regulated services for our clients.

-Payment services for SportsFX Limited UK are provided by Sciopay Ltd. Sciopay Ltd, a company incorporated in England & Wales.
-Registration No: 12352935 Sciopay Ltd is licensed and regulated by HMRC as a Money Service Business (MSB License No: XCML00000151326 Sciopay Ltd is authorised by the Financial Conduct Authority as an Authorised Payment Institution Firm Reference Number: 927951
+Foreign Exchange and Payment Services for customers introduced by SportsFX Ltd to Sciopay Ltd are provided solely by Sciopay Ltd. Sciopay Ltd is a company incorporated in England & Wales with Registration No: 12352935.
+Sciopay Ltd is licensed and regulated by HMRC as a Money Service Business (MSB) with Licence No: XCML00000151326.
+Sciopay Ltd is authorised by the Financial Conduct Authority as an Authorised Payment Institution with Firm Reference Number: 927951

 Global Currency Strategy for Athletes, Agents & Associations